-At the Flinders Children’s Centre and Tji Tji Wiltja Preschool We are committed to providing a high quality, flexible educational program that is inclusive, equitable and accessible for all children.
+At Flinders Children’s Centre and Tji Tji Wiltja Preschool we are committed to providing a high quality, flexible educational program that is inclusive, equitable and accessible for all children.
 The Early Years Framework for Australia, “Belonging, Being & Becoming” is our guiding curriculum and from the learning outcomes we develop learning programmes around: children have a strong sense of identity; children are connected with and contribute to their world; children have a strong sense of wellbeing; children are confident and involved learners; and children are effective communicators.

 Staff at the Flinders Children’s Centre and Tji Tji Wiltja Preschool are inspired by principles of the Reggio Emilia philosophy , nature play, STEM( Science, Technology, Engineering and Mathematics which we implement, interwoven with other excellent early childhood education practices.
 We are strong advocates of nature play as we see firsthand everyday its benefits; children are developing their learning dispositions of imagination, curiosity, confidence, persistence, resilience, concentration; as well as developing their skills in problem-solving, self-regulation, resourcefulness, collaboration and ability to self-assess risk.

 Respect for the child is evident in the way we strive to create engaging learning experiences and beautiful, respectful learning environments for the children.

 We believe that every child has the right to beauty and our environment reflects this.
 We believe our environment fosters a smoother transition for children between home and Kindergarten, as the Preschool environment reflects the aesthetics of a soothing home environment.
 We recognise that every child is unique.
 We promote a strong self-image of the child and see each child as strong, capable and competent.
 We encourage children to share their experiences, ideas, working theories and curiosities and explore these with other children.